mrisher/smtp-sts/mta-sts.md

 If a valid TXT record is found but no policy can be fetched via HTTPS (for any reason), and there is no valid (non-expired) previously-cached policy, senders MUST continue with delivery as though the domain has not implemented MTA-STS.
-Senders who implement TLSRPT (TODO: add ref) should, however, report this failure to the recipient domain if the domain implements TLSRPT as well.

 Conversely, if no "live" policy can be discovered via DNS or fetched via HTTPS, but a valid (non-expired) policy exists in the sender's cache, the sender MUST